5-MeO-NiPT

 5-MeO-NiPT, also known as 5-methoxy-N-isopropyltryptamine, is a psychedelic drug of the tryptamine family related to 5-MeO-DMT.

 The drug acts as a non-selective serotonin receptor agonist, including of the serotonin 5-HT_{2A} receptor.

 5-MeO-NiPT was encountered as a novel designer and recreational drug by 2014.

 Use and effects

-5-MeO-NiPT was not included or mentioned in Alexander Shulgin's book TiHKAL (Tryptamines I Have Known and Loved).
+5-MeO-NiPT was not included nor mentioned in Alexander Shulgin's book TiHKAL (Tryptamines I Have Known and Loved).

 Pharmacology

 Pharmacodynamics

 5-MeO-NiPT is a full agonist or near-full agonist of the serotonin 5-HT_{1A}, 5-HT_{2A}, 5-HT_{2B}, and 5-HT_{2C} receptors.
 It is inactive as a serotonin releasing agent and is very weak as a serotonin reuptake inhibitor.

 Unlike most other N-monoalkylated tryptamines, 5-MeO-NiPT produces the head-twitch response (HTR), a behavioral proxy of psychedelic effects, in rodents, albeit relatively weakly.
 It also produces hypolocomotion and hypothermia in rodents.
 In combination with the serotonin 5-HT_{1A} receptor antagonist WAY-100635 however, 5-MeO-NiPT instead produces hyperlocomotion.

 5-MeO-NiPT is an active metabolite of 5-MeO-MiPT and 5-MeO-DiPT.